 To All Patients, Families, Visitors and Staff:

-Beth Israel Deaconess Medical Center welcomes information regarding any concerns about the safety or quality of care received within our organization.
-If you have concerns, problems, or complaints about patient safety, the quality of care or service that you or a patient received in our care, you are encouraged to speak directly to the providers, or appropriate supervisors or management staff.
+Beth Israel Deaconess Medical Center welcomes information regarding any concerns, problems, or complaints about patient safety, or the quality of care or service that a patient received in our care.
+You are encouraged to speak directly to the providers, appropriate supervisors, or management staff about your concerns.

 After hours, please leave a confidential voice mail message and your call will be returned promptly.

 Beth Israel Deaconess Medical Center is accredited by The Joint Commission, an organization that is committed in its mission to continuously monitor and improve the safety provided to the public by health care organizations.
 If you feel that your concerns have not been resolved by our organization, you may contact The Joint Commission.

 The Joint Commission